 Unfortunately, motorcyclists are often seen as thrill-seekers who routinely exceed the speed limit and take unnecessary risks.
-Movies with motorcyclists don’t help this stereotype—think of “Easy Rider,” which depicts motorcyclists as free-spirited, law-flouting, drug-fueled outlaws.
 Some people think only of a gang, like the Diablos, when they think of motorcyclists.
-Despite the fact these are nothing more than stigmas and stereotypes, police officers and jurors may award a settlement to the motorcyclist based more on their beliefs about motorcyclists than on the actual facts of the case.
+These are nothing more than stigmas and stereotypes.
+Regardless, police officers and jurors may award a settlement to the motorcyclist based more on their beliefs about motorcyclists than on the actual facts of the case.

-Especially if the motorcyclist was exceeding the speed limit or lane-splitting (which is legal in the state of California) the police officer may attribute fault to the biker where none exists A biased police report can literally stop your case in its tracks, before it even gets started.
-Because of this it is essential to have an attorney who understands the types of biases which exists against motorcyclists and knows how to overcome them.
+Especially if the motorcyclist was exceeding the speed limit or lane-splitting (which is legal in the state of California) the police officer may attribute fault to the biker where none exists.
+A biased police report can literally stop your case in its tracks.
+Because of this, it is essential to have an attorney who understands the types of biases that exists against motorcyclists and how to overcome them.

 Spinal cord injuries and TBIs are life altering, with victims often never able to do many of the things they love ever again.
 Injuries such as these require a lifetime of costly and time-consuming care and treatment, with many patients unable to continue making a living in their chosen profession or, in some cases, any profession as a result.